tinystruct/tinystruct.github.io/en/README.md

-# Tinystruct Framework
+# tinystruct Framework

 `"How many are your works, O LORD!
 In wisdom you made them all; the earth is full of your creatures."`
 ***Psalms 104:24***

 ## Overview

-Tinystruct is a simple yet powerful framework for Java development.
+tinystruct is a simple yet powerful framework for Java development.
 It embraces simple thinking and better design principles, making it easy to use while delivering excellent performance.

 ## Key Features